fedor-rusak/rust-ffi-glfw/README.md

 Want some fun with Rust and game dev?
 Well bad news everyone.
 Everything for rust is unix-oriented and the top gaming OS got short stick.

 And I want to do simple example with GLFW using Rust bit by bit.
-So that it would work and could be compiled on you Windows PC for f%&$ sake!
+So that it would work and could be compiled on modern Windows PC for f%&$ sake!

 # Some thoughts